ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ```
 {: codeblock}

 Review the **last operation** section of the output.
 The information is continuously updated as the update proceeds.
-When the mirroring enablement process has completed, the last operation information indicates whether the update succeeded or the sync succeeded.
+When the mirroring enablement process is completed, the last operation information indicates whether the update succeeded or the sync succeeded.

 ```sh
 "last_operation": {